kasanari/vejde/README.md

 # Relational Reinforcement Learning Wrapper

 *Disclaimer*: This library has been designed to be somewhat user friendly, but it is still a research project aimed towards researchers.
-You will have to dig into the code in order to make this work for your problems, but the classes should make the process fairly straightforward.
+You will have to dig into the code in order to make this work for your problems.
+The abstract classes we provide should make the process easier, but you will have to make judgements based on your particular problem.

 ## How to use